nobrefelipe/flutter_ui_toolkit/README.md

     label: "Button",
     onPressed: () => print('Call API'),
     //
-    // you can override a default style by setting the property again
+    // You can override the labelColor set in primary
+    // by defining it again here
-    labelColors: Colors.blue,
+    labelColor: Colors.blue,
 ),

 ```